 It's easy to think the issues that led to this are simply related to money, and finances are a big factor, but as one CPS teacher, who's participating in her third strike and spoke on the condition of anonymity, tells Romper, it's more complex.
 "It's not just about the money," she says, "it's about resourcing all of the schools in an equitable way — improving teaching, working, and learning conditions."

-While teachers in America are grossly underpaid, that is not the only reason that they are up in arms for change.
-Along with pay raises, issues like class size, infrastructure, student services and support, and program funding fuel strikes as well.
+teachers in America are, that is not the only reason that they are up in arms for change.
+Along with pay raises, issues like class size, infrastructure, student services and support, and program funding fuel strikes as well. grossly underpaid

 “I think we have a good plan in place to make sure our kids have a safe, healthy place to go in the event of a work stoppage,” Lightfoot said at a City Hall press conference earlier this month.
 “There’s no plan to make up any days.
 If you look at the CPS website on contingency plans, there’s zero plan to make up any days that might be lost as a result of a work stoppage.”